 - the melting temperature of metallic Zircaloy (TAM) is 2250 K (α-Zr), the start of relocation is at temperatures TALLOW=2650 K resp.
-TALHIG=2850 K with DDTAL = 0.3 mm (oxide layer thickness for change of criteria); - the input value for the external resistance is 5 m Ω per rod; - heat exchange due to radiation is considered from the rods to the shroud and from the shroud to the outer wall.
+TALHIG=2850 K with DDTAL = 0.3 mm (oxide layer thickness for change of criteria); - the input value for the external resistance is 5 m $\Omega$ per rod; - heat exchange due to radiation is considered from the rods to the shroud and from the shroud to the outer wall.

-The main results of the post-test calculation of test QUENCH-06 are summarized in the Fig. 5.24 to Fig. 5.31, where the red and brown dashed curves refer to the experimental data, the solid blue and green ones refer to the calculated data with the new version 3.3, and the dashed, black ones refer to the results of the previous release version 3.2.1.
+The main results of the post-test calculation of test QUENCH-06 are summarized in the Fig. 5.24 to Fig. 5.31, where the black and brown dashed curves refer to the experimental data, the solid green and cyan ones refer to the calculated data with the new version 3.3.1, and the dashed, blue respectively red ones refer to the results of the previous release versions 3.2.1 and 3.3.
 The given elevations correspond to the values given for the test facility, where the heated length is from 0.0 m to 1.0 m.